3 Reasons to Cultivate Gratitude for Teachers

 Keep reading to explore three key reasons why practicing gratitude can help educators manage stress, build resilience, and improve their overall wellness to find clarity.

-3 Reasons Gratitude for Teachers Is a Form of Self-Care
+3 Reasons to Be Thankful for Teachers (and Why Gratitude Is a Form of Self-Care)

 There are many ways that gratitude practices can help teachers feel more fulfilled and take better care of themselves.
 Here are a few examples: